Doctor insights on:

 Symptoms & exam: Concussions are diagnosed by a pattern of symptoms after a blow to the head.
 Some doctors also use a computerized test to evaluate brain function.
 Typical symptoms are headaches, dizziness, poor sleep, grumpiness, and sensitivity to light and sounds.
 More symptoms are possible, depending upon the area of the brain affected.
 Examining the injured helps.
 Ct & MRI scans do not show concussions. ...Read moreSee 1 more doctor answer

 - Talk to a doctor online

-- How do you diagnose a stress fracture?
+- How do you diagnose pancreatitis?

 - How do you diagnose endometriosis?

-- How do you know if you have a concussion mild?
+- How do you diagnose a thymoma?

-- How do you know if you have a concussion?
+- How do you diagnose pmdd?

 - How do you diagnose asthma?